pytorch/pytorch/docs/source/notes/amp_examples.rst

 Working with Multiple GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following only affect :class:`autocast`.
+The gotchas described here only affect :class:`autocast`.
 Use :class:`GradScaler` normally.

 .. _amp-dataparallel: